Teaching in Faith: Providing Tools to Support and Sustain Volunteers

 One of the best ways to affirm our ministry with children and youth is to illuminate the complex and wonderful ways that teaching in a religious education program is a faith-development experience for those teaching.
 Working with children and youth, teacher-leader-facilitators grow in faith and in community.
 While some find teaching to be a spiritually moving and nourishing practice, others need tools to frame this view.

 How can we help shape the process of working in our Unitarian Universalist (UU) religious education programs with a lens of lifespan faith development?
 There are many ways.
-The Unitarian Universalist Association (UUA) survey of religious educators, conducted in the fall of 2004, revealed that congregations are using many innovative methods to support and sustain teachers, by nurturing the ministry of working with children and youth.
+A Unitarian Universalist Association (UUA) survey of religious educators revealed that congregations are using many innovative methods to support and sustain teachers, by nurturing the ministry of working with children and youth.
 Many religious educators feel torn between needing to provide pragmatic assistance (curriculum, supplies, information about programs) and wanting to provide prophetic program leadership that highlights teaching as a rewarding faith-development experience.
 In the survey, some religious educators said that they simply didn't do enough.
 But the many small and sure steps being taken in congregations present a firm foundation for our future.
 In our ministry with children and youth, we grow in faith as individuals and as a community.

 We can provide tools that illuminate teaching as a nourishing practice of faith development.
 Here are some things we can do: